 It’s often only when we come to write these stories down that we struggle.
 We can’t find the “right” words.
 We lose our voice.
 We get bogged down in details.
 We forget about our core story.
 The thing that made us want to tell it in the first place.
 We either stare at a blank white page, unable to even start writing OR we write tons of words – read them back and decide we’d like to delete the lot.

-In this article, we’ll explore some tips that’ll transform your family history writing.
-Now, that’s not to say you are going to all become world-renowned authors.
+In this article, I’ll share some tips that’ll transform your family history writing.
+I’m not saying you are going to become a world-renowned author.
 We’re not all JK Rowling.
-But, when you give your cousin Sue the story about your great-gran, you know she’ll read it and remember it.
+But, when you give your cousin Sue the story about your great-gran, you can be sure she’ll read it, enjoy it and therefore remember it.

 Before You Start Writing Your Family History

 Sometimes our audience is clear, such as I’m writing this for my children.
 But, we don’t always have a particular person in mind.
 You may be writing up your family history for fun, to check for gaps in your research, as ‘cousin bait’, as a blog for fellow genealogists or professional reasons.

 That’s fine, but you need to try to imagine who might be reading.
 Let’s use my blog post on my Woodrow witch ancestor as an example.
 It could attract unknown cousins, fellow genealogists or person’s interested in family history.
 It might attract those that like reading true stories.

 These readers all have some things in common.
 They are unlikely to be children.
 They are likely to enjoy history.
 Yet, some readers may have lots of family history knowledge, others none at all.
 I need to ensure I don’t alienate anyone.
 For example, I use language appropriate to their reading age but without jargon.

 Envisioning your audience, their likes and dislikes will help inform your writing.